BINF3101-yohe/Lab5_pacbio_assembly/README.md

 ### Step 3b - Edit the slurm script

-You will need to edit the slurm script to include your k-mer number after "k=" and change SRRNUMBER to your SRR number
+You will need to edit the slurm script to include your k-mer number after "k=" and change SRXXXXXX to your SRR number

 ![image](https://github.com/BINF-3101/Lab3_de_novo_assembly_part2/assets/47755288/c1f4d46b-63ab-4753-a730-9ac82a80433a)